Coaster Enthusiasts of Canada

 1935 saw the start of the annual opening day parade through the streets of Vancouver.
 It featured clowns, drill teams, floats, and marching bands.

 Much later, another row over The Forum would finally spell the end of the Vancouver Exhibition Association.
 A conflict would arise in 1973 between minor hockey and The Boat Show that year.
 It concluded with the provincial government taking over the exhibition and thus the dissolution of the VEA.
-By that year, it had existed for 66 years and comprised a run of 64 seasons with the exhibition, save for 5 seasons during War II.
+By that year, it had existed for 66 years and comprised a 64-season run of the exhibition, save for five seasons during War II.
 Even then, the VEA had managed to hold some of their events at other locations.

 By 1936, the fair and Happyland covered about 80 hectares.
 Items mentioned in a 1936 brochure include the aquarium, athletic track, indoor badminton and tennis (in The Horse Show Building), a bird sanctuary, dance hall, the Forum, golf course, restaurant, and zoo, plus 15 amusement devices on the midway.
 The grounds are described as being "well maintained with flowers, beautiful lawns, trim walks and paved roads, trees and other items tending to the beautiful".